AudioKit/AudioKit/README.md

 TODO:

 * Make opcode output variables CSDParams with appropriate rate
-* Figure out how we really want to handle FINAL_OUTPUT, FINAL_OUTPUT_STEREO, etc.
 * CSDParamTypes: Flush out how to use them, should they perhaps unit-aware or float-integer aware?
 * CSDExpression: Develop a way to write math in the Csound realm